Save on interest and pay off your debt sooner.

-There is no direct interest penalty for exceeding your credit limit, but some cards deem you ineligible for interest-free days on purchases if you don’t repay your balance in full for two consecutive periods.
+Some cards deem you ineligible for interest-free days on purchases if you don’t repay your balance in full for two consecutive periods.
 This means your interest fees can be retroactively charged for the period and can mount up very quickly in the next period if you don’t repay your full balance for the current statement cycle.

 - Ongoing debt.

 Inadvertently, regularly maxing out your credit card spells ongoing debt if you’re not able to repay the full amount each month.
 Carrying an outstanding balance on your credit card can lead to heavy interest payments and create even greater debt.